acoursey3/transformer-bayesian/README.md

 ### Transformers for Bayesian Inference

-- Often we want to Posterior Predictive Distribution rather than posterior (Gaussian Processes and Bayesian Neural Networks)
+- Often we want the Posterior Predictive Distribution rather (PPD) than posterior (Gaussian Processes and Bayesian Neural Networks)
 - To solve this, use Transformers!

 #### Approach Overview